namita1409/RomanNumeralKata/README.md

 # How to use

-1. Clone the repository on your local machine with IDE.
+1. Clone the repository to your local machine with IDE.
 2. Then run the application:
 ```
 dotnet run